 About 4 years ago I decided to abandon my career in the tourism industry and pursue a creative life.
 I had no real plan, but a definite idea of what I DIDN’T want in my life anymore – and that was hours and hours (and HOURS) sitting in aircraft seats heading to or from business events; more meetings; yet another conference.
 You get the picture.
 Don’t get me wrong, it was a fun job as jobs go.
-I guess I just grew tired of putting my energy towards someone else’s dream.
+But I guess I just grew tired of putting my energy towards someone else’s dream.
 It was time to put it towards my own dream.

-But things didn’t quite go as planned.
+However, as often happens, things didn’t quite go as planned.
 I’m reminded of the John Lennon lyric about life happening while you’re busy making other plans.

 Sometimes s**t just happens.
 Stuff that’s so out of left field and so beyond your control that you keep wondering when you’ll wake up.